 If this is your first appeal, you need to first determine which Review Lane to submit to in order to find the correct forms and submission instructions.
 We have full details on our VA Appeals page.

 Can I submit a VA Appeal at any time?

 Technically, yes, you can submit a VA Appeal at any time.
 However, some types of VA Appeals do have time limits.
 If you are unable to apply within those time limits, then that type of appeal will not be available to you.
 There will, however, always be some type of VA Appeal that is open to you.

 What are the different RAMP appeal lanes?

 There are three lanes of VA Appeals at the first level.
 The Higher Level Review Lane reviews straightforward cases with no new evidence.
 The Supplemental Claim Lane reviews appeals with new evidence.
 VA appeals in the final lane are sent straight to the BVA.

 How long does it take the VA to process my appeal?

-Under one of the review lanes, the goal is to process the claim in about 125 days.
-However, the BVA lane and other higher levels of review could take years to process.
+Under one of the review lanes, the goal is to process the appeal in about 125 days.
+However, the BVA lane and other higher levels of review could take much longer to process.

 What do I do if my appeal is denied?